What is Rachel Maddow's Net Worth and Salary?

 Career

 During her time at university, Rachel Maddow began her career in talk radio.
 Her first job was co-hosting "The Dave in the Morning Show" for WRNX, a Massachusetts-based radio station.
 She then moved to another Massachusetts-based station to host Big Breakfast.
-She was introduced to a much wider audience when she started hosting Unfiltered, a morning show that featured Public Enemy member Chuck D and co-founder of The Daily Show Lizz Winstead.
+She was introduced to a much wider audience when she started hosting Unfiltered, a morning show that featured Public Enemy member Chuck D and co-founder of The Daily Show, Lizz Winstead.
 After Unfiltered was canceled in 2005, Maddow was given her own radio show, The Rachel Maddow Show.
 This show would continue to air even as Maddow made the transition to television, and it ended in 2010.

 In 2005, Rachel Maddow started appearing on MSNBC's Tucker.
-Then in 2006, she appeared as a guest on CNN's Paula Zahn Now.
-Her big break came in 2008, when she became an analyst for MSNBC's Race for the White House and started to appear regularly on Countdown with Keith Olbermann.
+Then, in 2006, she appeared as a guest on CNN's Paula Zahn Now.
+Her big break came in 2008 when she became an analyst for MSNBC's Race for the White House and started to appear regularly on Countdown with Keith Olbermann.
 For the latter show, she had her chance to host the entire segment at one point when Keith Obermann was unavailable.
 She proved to be a popular host among viewers, and Obermann allowed her to continue hosting certain episodes once he returned to work.
 Obermann then pushed MSNBC to give Maddow her own show.

-Later in 2008, MSNBC announced the launch of The Rachel Maddow Show.
+Later, in 2008, MSNBC announced the launch of The Rachel Maddow Show.
 The show immediately received high ratings and became one of the channel's most popular programs.
 The show continued to be a gem in MSNBC's crown for many years, with critics praising Maddow's "winning formula."
 In 2017, MSNBC gained higher ratings than CNN or Fox News.
 This was largely attributed to the rising controversy surrounding the newly elected Trump administration.

 Maddow is known for her long monologues on The Rachel Maddow Show.
-In some cases, her monologues take up 20 minutes or more.
+In some cases, her monologues take up to 20 minutes or more.

 Controversy